8 Resources to Help Meet Essential Needs in the Event of a Crisis

 2. Salvation Army

-The Salvation Army provides aid to vulnerable populations with services like homeless shelters and soup kitchens.
+The Salvation Army provides aid to vulnerable populations with services like homeless shelters and soup kitchens, as well as assistance with bills like rent and utilities.

-The Salvation Army also has programs that assist specific groups, including veterans, seniors and victims of domestic abuse.
+The Salvation Army also has programs that assist specific groups, including veterans, seniors and survivors of domestic abuse.

 Programs and services vary with local needs.
 Use this search function to find your nearest Salvation Army location.